isomerpages/sportsg-sportcares/index.md

   - infopic:
       title: More unified partners at Play Inclusive 2023
       subtitle: What's new at Sportcares?
-      description: Get all the details on this year's edition of the Singapore’s biggest unified sport competition!
+      description: Get all the details on this year's edition of Singapore’s biggest unified sport competition here!
       button: read now
       url: https://sportcares.sportsingapore.gov.sg/media/press-release/playinclusive-2023/
       alt: Image alt text